GServlet/gservlet-api/README.md

 ### Documentation

-The documentation is based on [Asciidoctor](http://asciidoctor.org/).
+The documentation generated with Maven is based on [Asciidoctor](http://asciidoctor.org/).
 By default only the HTML output is enabled.
 To also generate the PDF output use:

     > mvn clean install -Pdocumentation-pdf

-The built documentation can be find in the following location:
+The built documentation can then be found in the following location:

-    > ./documentation/target/asciidoctor/docs
+    > ./target/asciidoctor/docs

 ### Distribution